Major Mistakes When Giving A Recorded Statement

 Assuming big damages equates to a big settlement is foolhardy.
 It will not.

-YEAH, BUT I AM ONE OF THE GOOD GUYS!
+DON'T BELIEVE THE INSURANCE ADJUSTER IS ONE OF THE GOOD GUYS!

 And the adjuster will not feel bad for you.